opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 ..
 Tip::

     Always use valid email addresses for your certificates.
-    Bogus addresses can pose a security risk – and not only for certificates.
+    Bogus addresses can pose a security risk - and not only for certificates.
+    F.I.: If one should use user@example.com and someone claims example.com mail will be send there!

 The Intermediate
 ----------------